lexingxie/cmLab/content/people.md

   - "cm"
 ---

-We are a diverse group in terms of research interests and background, technical skills, and cultural perspectives.
+We are a diverse group in terms of research interests, background, technical skills, and cultural perspectives.

 <!--more-->